 Soy Flour

-What’s more, in fried treats like doughnuts, the soy flour reduces the amount of fat that the dough absorbs.
-I am not sure how it helps because you will eat all these doughnuts anyway.
+What’s more, in fried treats like doughnuts, soy flour reduces the amount of fat that the dough absorbs.
+I am unsure how it helps because you will eat all these doughnuts anyway.

 1 heaping tablespoon plus 1 tablespoon water = 1 egg